-In December 2019, a novel strain of coronavirus (SARS-CoV-2) was reported to have surfaced in Wuhan, China, causing the disease COVID-19.
-Since then, the virus has spread widely, resulting in the World Health Organization characterizing COVID-19 as a pandemic.
-The extent to which COVID-19 impacts our business will depend on future developments, which are highly uncertain and cannot be predicted, such as the duration and severity of outbreaks, travel restrictions and social distancing in the United States and other countries, temporary closures of our facility, the facilities of our partners, clinical trial sites, service providers, suppliers or contract manufacturers or other business disruptions due to outbreaks of COVID-19, other related restrictions imposed by governments due to the COVID-19 pandemic and the effectiveness of actions taken in the United States and other countries to contain and treat the disease and to address its impact, including on financial markets or otherwise.
-As a result of the COVID-19 restrictions are reimposed or we experience further delays as a result of the COVID-19 pandemic, the timeline for completion of the facility could be negatively affected.
+The extent to which COVID-19 further impacts our business will depend on future developments, which are highly uncertain and cannot be predicted, such as the duration and severity of new outbreaks, travel restrictions and social distancing requirements in the United States and other countries, temporary closures of our facility, the facilities of our clinical trial sites, CROs, CMOs, service providers, or other suppliers, other related restrictions imposed by governments due to the COVID-19 pandemic and the effectiveness of actions taken to contain and treat the disease and to address its impact, including on financial markets or otherwise.
 As the COVID-19 pandemic continues, we could experience other disruptions that could severely impact our business, current and planned clinical trials and preclinical research, including:

-- delays or difficulties in enrolling patients in our ongoing and planned clinical trials; - delays or difficulties in clinical site initiation, including difficulties in recruiting clinical site investigators and clinical site staff; - delays, outbreaks of COVID-19, shutdowns or continued business disruptions experienced by ourselves and our collaborators, third party manufacturers, suppliers and other providers, clinical trial sites, regulators and other third parties with whom we conduct business, which could materially and negatively impact our ability to conduct our business in the manner and on the timelines presently planned; - diversion of healthcare resources away from the conduct of clinical trials, including the diversion of hospitals serving as our clinical trial sites and hospital staff supporting the conduct of clinical trials; - interruption of key clinical trial activities, such as clinical trial site monitoring, due to the spread of COVID-19 or limitations on travel imposed or recommended by federal or state governments, employers and others; - limitations on resources that would otherwise be focused on the conduct of our business or our current or planned clinical trials or preclinical research, including because of sickness, the desire to avoid contact with large groups of people or restrictions on movement or access to our facilities as a result of government-imposed "shelter in place" or similar working restrictions; - delays in receiving approval from regulatory authorities to initiate our planned clinical trials; - delays in receiving the supplies, materials and services needed to conduct clinical trials and preclinical research; - changes in regulations as part of a response to the COVID-19 outbreak which may require us to change the ways in which our clinical trial is conducted and incur unexpected costs, or require us to discontinue the clinical trial altogether; and - delays in necessary interactions with regulators, ethics committees and other important agencies and contractors due to limitations on employee resources or furlough of government or contractor personnel.
+- delays or difficulties in enrolling and retaining patients in our ongoing and planned clinical trials, and incurrence of additional costs as a result of any preclinical study and clinical trial delays and adjustments; - challenges related to ongoing and increased operational expenses related to the COVID-19 pandemic; - delays or difficulties in clinical site initiation, including difficulties in recruiting clinical site investigators and clinical site staff; - shutdowns or continued business disruptions experienced by suppliers and other third parties with whom we conduct business; - diversion of healthcare resources away from the conduct of clinical trials, including the diversion of hospitals serving as our clinical trial sites and hospital staff supporting the conduct of clinical trials; - interruption or delays of key clinical trial activities, such as clinical trial site monitoring and collecting sufficient clinical data, due to the spread of COVID-19, patient safety considerations or limitations on travel imposed or recommended by federal or state governments, employers and others; - other limitations on resources that would otherwise be focused on the conduct of our business or our current or planned clinical trials or preclinical research, including because of sickness, the desire to avoid contact with large groups of people or government restrictions;

+- delays in receiving approval from regulatory authorities to initiate our planned clinical trials; - delays in receiving the supplies, materials and services needed to conduct clinical trials and preclinical research or to support manufacturing activities of our business and that of our suppliers or contractors; - changes in clinical site policies and procedures for conducting clinical trials during the pandemic; - changes in regulations as part of a response to COVID-19 which may require us to change the ways in which our clinical trials are conducted and incur unexpected costs, or require us to discontinue the clinical trials altogether; and - delays in necessary interactions with regulators, ethics committees and other important agencies and contractors.